Amanda Carter on her successful Bob Graham Round in June 2014, the only lady Harrier to complete the round to date.

-According to the Wikipedia entry, the total distance, depending on the route, is between 63 and 66 miles, although “several 20th Century sources (including the 42 Peaks booklet) erroneously state the distance to be 72 miles”, and the total climb is 27,000 ft.
+According to the Wikipedia entry, the total distance, depending on the choice of route, is between 63 and 66 miles, although “several 20th Century sources (including the 42 Peaks booklet) erroneously state the distance to be 72 miles”, and the total climb is 27,000 ft.
 The choice of 42 peaks allegedly represents Bob’s age at the time he first ran it.
 By the end of 2012, 1,783 successful rounds had been completed.
-The record was set by Billy Bland in 1982**, a staggering 13 hrs 53 mins.

 The following websites all have information regarding the Bob Graham:-